muirallan/muirallan/README.md

 🌱 I’m currently learning UI/UX ... .
 🌱 I’m currently UDC Apple Campus Leader ... .
 💞️ I’m looking to collaborate on projects that are App related or involves Figma,Sketch, C++ or HTML,Bootstrap Linux,Packet tracer and wureshark... .
-📫 How to reach me at allan.muir@udc.edu or allan.muir1@icloud.com or Muir.allan701@gmail.com or https://www.linkedin.com/in/allan-muir-627455116. or https://sites.google.com/view/allanmuir/home
+📫 How to reach me at allan.muir@udc.edu or allan.muir1@icloud.com or Muir.allan701@gmail.com or https://www.linkedin.com/in/allan-muir-627455116.

 <!---
 muirallan/muirallan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.